Jin-Ting-He/DADeblur/README.md

 The following section is our test-time adaptation method.
 We have divided our method into four parts for better maintenance and development.

 ### Step 1: Relative Sharpness Detection Module
 In our work, we first detect the relatively sharp patches from testing video.
-Before running main.py, you need to modify lines 108 to 113 to include your data and model weights paths.
+Before running ```RSDM/main.py```, you need to modify lines 108 to 113 to include your data and model weights paths.
 If you want to know more, you can refer to our paper or [RSDM](https://github.com/Jin-Ting-He/RSDM).
 ```bash
 python RSDM/main.py
 ```

 ### Step 2: Domain-adaptive Blur Condition Generation Module
 This module aims to generate the domain-adaptive blur condition for testing video.
-Before running main.py, you need to modify lines 237 to 248 to include your data and model weights paths.
+Before running ```DBCGM/main.py```, you need to modify lines 237 to 248 to include your data and model weights paths.

 ```bash
 python DBCGM/main.py
 ```

 ### Step 3: Generate domain-specific training data
 This section utilize the [ID-Blau](https://github.com/plusgood-steven/ID-Blau) and our domain-adaptive blur condition to generate new training data for fine-tuning deblurring model.
-Before running main.py, you need to modify lines 161 to 164 to include your data and model weights paths.
+Before running ```BlurringModel/main.py```, you need to modify lines 161 to 164 to include your data and model weights paths.

 ```bash
 python BlurringModel/main.py
 ```

 ### Step 4: Adapting and Testing the Deblurring Model
 Now, you can use the result from our RSDM and the new training data from ID-Blau to fine-tune your video deblurring model.
 In this section, I take [ESTRNN](https://github.com/zzh-tech/ESTRNN) as a example.
+(If you want to utilize our method to adapt your own vide blurring model, you can refer our dataloader in ESTRNN.)

 #### Adapting
 Before adapting this model, you need to modify line 225 to 229 in ```deblur_finetune_DDP.py``` to include your data and model weights path.